 SOLUTION: Test your switches using a multimeter.
 You can also temporarily bypass a safety switch to identify a bad switch, but only do this for troubleshooting purposes.

 Never operate a mower without the safety switch.
 Never run a mower when a safety switch is bypassed.
 A safety switch can save you from serious injury and you never know when you’re going to need it.

-13. Bad Ignition Switch on a Kubota Zero Turn
+13. Bad Ignition Switch

 The ignition switch could be the problem when you insert the key and find it fails to start.